 There will be a weekly assignment due each Friday starting the second week of the quarter.
 Sometimes these will involve programming, and/or using a new piece of software.
+There will always be a low-tech alternative, usually in the form of "read this paper and comment".
 I will give you feedback each week on these assignments.